What services does Willpowered Woman offer to women experiencing intimate partner abuse?

 Why should we not try couples counselling?

-It endangers your life because it can easily become about blaming you when focusing on couple’s interaction and ignoring the denial, minimization and deception occurring in the relationship with regards to domestic abuse.
+It endangers your life because it can easily become about blaming you when focusing on couple’s interaction and ignoring the denial, minimization and deception occurring in the relationship with regards to intimate partner abuse.
 It increases your isolation, as you may fear to speak in therapy sessions, for fear of retribution and more violence at home.
 It implies you are responsible for seeing that you batterer gets help.
-If you don’t have a couples counsellor that understands the dynamics of domestic abuse, they can be easily manipulated by the abuser who is good at putting on a good front and playing the victim.
+If you don’t have a couples counsellor that understands the dynamics of intimate partner abuse, they can be easily manipulated by the abuser who is good at putting on a good front and playing the victim.

-Is the Abuse my fault?
+Is the abuse my fault?

 Why do I find it difficult to leave?